WATCH THE TRAILER

 Charity has come a long way from her childhood in Canyonville, Oregon, where she found peace many nights looking up at the night sky.
 Her dream from early on was to work for NASA one day, but it felt like a crazy goal for a kid from rural Oregon who had never met a scientist.

-Through devastating tragedy, she has kept her eyes on the sky.
-She is a Ph.D. candidate and NSF Graduate Research Fellow at Steward Observatory, University of Arizona.
-She is working with Professor Marcia Rieke and Dr. Christina Williams as part of NASA's James Webb Space Telescope Near-IR Camera (NIRCam) science team.
+Through devastating tragedy, Charity has kept her eyes on the sky.
+She earned a Ph.D. in astrophysics from the University of Arizona in 2024 and is now working as a NASA astrophysicist on the James Webb Space Telescope Team at Goddard Space Flight Center.
 Her research uses the Universe as a time machine to tell the story of how galaxies evolve over cosmic time.

 After losing her son Woody, Charity dreamed of honoring him by offering financial support and mentorship to students in his name.
 The Woody’s Stars Fund of The Oregon Community Foundation supports college students as they follow their own dreams of succeeding in STEM.